Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/html-rewriter.md

 +++
 title = 'HTML Rewriter'
 draft = false
-description = 'Leverage EdgeWorkers html-rewriter to efficiently generate dynamic HTML content by combining JSON data from an API endpoint with an HTML template.
-Additionally, if the request is made by a logged-in user, a discount code will be dynamically incorporated into the rendered document.
-By performing these operations at the Edge with EdgeWorkers, we enhance site performance, offload server resources, and unlock SEO advantages.
-The template, JSON data, and rendered content can all be efficiently cached at the Edge, further optimizing response times and improving the overall site experience.' categories = ['Developer Tools'] modules = ['log', 'html-rewriter', 'http-request', 'create-response', 'url-search-params'] icon = ''
+categories = ['Developer Tools'] modules = ['log', 'html-rewriter', 'http-request', 'create-response', 'url-search-params'] icon = ''